Preliminary Conference Programme for 37th IARIW General Conference, Luxembourg, August 22-26, 2022 (as of April 26)

 2- Improving the SNA: Measuring Wealth and the Treatment of Land and Natural Resources

-Erwin Diewert (University of British Columbia and UNSW Sydney)
+Erwin Diewert (University of British Columbia, Canada and UNSW Sydney, Australia)

 3- Economic Insecurity and the Labour Market